 Dropped Out Rates – Another benefit of better communication is the improvement of outcome rates.
 Outcomes are the number one goal of any healthcare professional.
 If they want to ensure that they meet their patients’ needs, they need to get their patients the best possible care.
 Improved communication means that healthcare professionals are more likely to provide the best care for their patients.
 This results in better outcomes, which indicates that patients are receiving quality healthcare.

-A Set of Novel Practices
+A Set of Novel Practices For Dual Diagnosis

 A motivating strategy.
 Staff members employed in the Foundations model will patient care in a non-confrontational way by engaging them and using different motivational techniques.